contrapunctus-1/chronometrist/doc/hacking.md

 [chronometrist-common.el](chronometrist-common.el) contains definitions common to all components.

 All three components use timers to keep their buffers updated. [chronometrist-timer.el](chronometrist-timer.el) contains all timer-related code.
-Note - sometimes, when hacking, timers may cause subtle bugs which are very hard to debug.
-Restarting Emacs can fix them, so try that as a first sanity check.
+Note - sometimes, when hacking or dealing with errors, timers may result in subtle bugs which are very hard to debug.
+Using `chronometrist-force-restart-timer` or restarting Emacs can fix them, so try that as a first sanity check.

 ## Browsing the code
 I recommend using